 Prepping your car – Upkeep and Inspections

-Keeping your car in good shape shouldn’t be done only for the end of the world and it should be a general rule.
+Keeping your vehicle in good shape shouldn’t be done only for the end of the world and it should be a general rule.
 You shouldn’t do the yearly inspection just because your state’s regulations require you to do so.Do it because that car you drive daily keeps you safe and gets you back to your family.
 You don’t have to be a mechanic to spot if something is wrong with your car.
-Here are just a few basic checkups you can do before prepping your car:
+Here are just a few necessary checkups you can do before prepping your car:

 - Check if the tires are in good shape and properly inflated.